cfengine/documentation/guide/writing-and-serving-policy/policy-framework.markdown

 `bundle common update_def` defines settings and variables that are used throughout the update policy.

-As of CFEngine version 3.7 it is reccomended that these setting changes are specified in `def.json` to ease policy framework updates.
+As of CFEngine version 3.7 it is recommended that these setting changes are specified in `def.json` to ease policy framework updates.

 ##### input_name_patterns (variable)

-A list of regular expressions defining which files should be considerd for copying during update.
+A list of regular expressions defining which files should be considered for copying during update.

 ##### masterfiles_perms_mode (variable)